How Camera School works

 Will this course turn me into a professional photographer?

 Honestly?
 No, it won’t.
 That said, it will help you take better pictures, which can only be good thing.

 Camera settings are clearly explained in each module and we ask that you shoot in JPEG mode as this course is all about getting it right in-camera.
 Minimal editing is allowed, but your photo should appear natural.
 Images will need to be resized in order to comply to this site's 10MB upload limit – please see video below.

 How do I upload my homework?

 You’ll find a unique URL at the end of each module – follow the instructions and you can’t go wrong.
 We've made it as easy as possible, but if you do get stuck, email us here and we’ll help you out.
-Sign-up here and we’ll even send you homework reminders with direct links to the homework upload pages.
+Sign-up here and we’ll even send you module alerts and homework reminders .
 This site's upload limit is 10MB so if you need to resize your homework image, watch this video to see how it's done in Photoshop and Elements...

 How long do I have to complete the homework?

 Exactly four weeks from the start of each module, which should be plenty of time to practice, practice, practice.

 Who will be marking my images?

 The Practical Photography team will be rating and commenting on every image uploaded to the homework galleries.
 So that’s Ben, Richard, Louise and Kirk.
 This process can take a few days and updates are regularly posted on the Camera School Facebook page.